Heirloom Tomato Pasta

 - 1/2 cup grated Parmesan cheese

-Cook pasta al dente according to package instructions, then drain.
+Cook pasta in generously-salted boiling water until al dente according to package instructions, then drain.

 While pasta is cooking, heat olive oil in a saute pan over medium-high heat.
 Add garlic and saute for 1-2 minutes, stirring occasionally, until fragrant.
 Stir in 1/4 cup of the fresh basil, and remove from heat.